Restaurants

 December 2006 - The worst bread and butter pudding ever.
 An individual version turned out of a small pudding basin.
 The top/or bottom depending on which way you look at it, looked promising with a layer of baked egg custard, the centre was horrible dry slices of bread, no butter, no fruit no spice.
 Awful.
 My complaint was met with the comment "Ah Bless".

-2006- Cappucino that is not Cappucino; (see Thorntons recommendation) Sesame Toasts from M&S as a starter; slow cooked pork belly that was reheated "school dinner" slices of meat; pasta heated in a microwave oven for so long that it scaled my mouth; pork loin chop, overcooked and age-tough with undercooked leek and apples sauce.
+2006- Cappuccino that is not Cappuccino; (see Thorntons recommendation) Sesame Toasts from M&S as a starter; slow cooked pork belly that was reheated "school dinner" slices of meat; pasta heated in a microwave oven for so long that it scaled my mouth; pork loin chop, overcooked and age-tough with undercooked leek and apples sauce.

 Fish that was described as freshly grilled overcooked in the microwave so that the flesh exploded; bland mushrooms in a cream sauce; lobster and peach salad that was a complete failure as far as flavour combinations go; over cooked meat that has not been carved to order; packet soup, packet gravy, packet custard, packet anything; re-heated leftovers; bought in scones claming to be homemade; frozen vegetables; tasteless, crispy Yorkshire puddings; overcooked veg; undercooked veg; old bread; mouldy bread; stale scones and cakes; aerosol cream; meat that has gone hard through too much micro-waving; coffee served with pudding; arrogant staff; miserable staff; surly service; unhelpful staff; lies; food that has gone off; general bad cooking; inconsistency; plates piled too high; lack of understanding of the dish; long menu's; roast potatoes that are in fact deep fried; so called top restaurants serving bought in chips with their bar snacks; undressed salad garnish; lasagne hot on the outside and frozen in the middle; crumble buried under custard; in fact anything buried under custard; tepid soup; soup then micro-waved so that it scalds; burnt fish and chips; carrot cake with lumps of cooked carrot; badly made cakes;